PyAbel/PyAbel/doc/transform_methods/daun.rst

                    symmetry_axis=0,  # or symmetry_axis=(0, 1) if applicable
                    transform_options=dict{reg='nonneg'}).transform

-unless independent analysis of all image parts is desired.
+unless independent inspection of all image parts is desired.

 The algorithm can be also accessed directly (to transform a right-side half-image or properly oriented quadrants) through the